-The Whatcom County Noxious Weed Board has two vacancies currently and we are looking to fill those voluntary positions.
+The Whatcom County Noxious Weed Board has one vacancy currently and we are looking to fill this voluntary position.
 If you would like to apply, please contact the Noxious Weed Board office at 360-715-7470

 Click on Scotch Broom image above to find more information on Board Member positions, district boundaries and to review our Board Policies and related activities.

 including educational presentations, site visits, video and